lancew/millebornes/README.md

 run game with `carmel exec perl game.pl`

+A lot of this code is being produced by AI, this is an experiment in how well it does.

 ---

 Mille Bornes (also Mille Bournes) is a French card game.
 In the United States, Mille Bornes is published by Parker Brothers and is commonly available in game stores, as well as toy stores and department store]]s.
 There are also several computer-based versions.
 It is believed to be based on Touring (card game)|Touring, an earlier American card game.